5 Most Common Mistakes to Avoid in Performance Testing Projects

 The tests themselves can indeed take a couple of hours.
 But getting a result from those two hours requires two months of planning and preparation.
 If you are not prepared, the results, once again, will be useless.
 Of course, one can consider working for 14 hours per day without days off, but in such circumstances the team burns out really quickly.

 Unrealistic deadlines yield unrealistic test results.
-Such a situation is highly probable in case you picked the date off the wall instead of connecting it to the project lifecycle.
+Such a situation is highly probable when deadlines are set without considering factors like differences between reliability and availability metrics, which can significantly impact performance outcomes.
 The words “we have two weeks to test it” mean nothing, since a random term will bring random results.

 Sensible businesses test their apps performance all the time: the testing process is a routine, as much as development and optimization are.
 Milestones and deadlines are not a no-can-do, but they should be evaluated based on previous experience.